-- If your thin skin is caused by medication, ask your doctor if there’s an alternative.
+- If your thin skin is caused by medication, ask your doctor if there’s an alternative such as dry skin oil.
 In the meantime, use collagen-boosting moisturizing cream to help combat the loss of proteins.

 - Eat plenty of vitamin-rich foods, especially citrus and green veggies that contain a lot of vitamin C.